Seattle schools seeks credit waivers for some high school seniors during coronavirus closures

 They also must submit their waivers for each student — not in batches.
 The state has decided to issue general waivers for Washington state history and physical education requirements.

-DeBacker said school counselors are the process of analyzing each senior’s transcript to see who is eligible.
+DeBacker said school counselors are in the process of analyzing each senior’s transcript to see who is eligible.

 “It is time-intensive — no getting around it,” she said.
 The district estimates “a few hundred” of the district’s 4,000 seniors will need the waivers to graduate in June.